Rafridevi/Transport-Management-system/README.md

 Requirements of persona 2:

-  1.The Transport incharge has to monitor the cab.So the transport incharge will also be provided with live tracting of the cabs.
+  1.The Transport incharge has to monitor the cab.So the transport incharge will also be provided with live tracking of the cabs.

   2.He will be received a notification once the passenger reached their destination.